773 Woods Road, Clermont 12526 | Handicap accessible | By appointment

 During that time, I finally took my first trip to Japan.
 Besides visiting pottery towns, I studied textiles in museums, shops and on people.
 The temple markets found me knee deep in silk and indigo hemp fabric.
 Smitten!

 Kimono that cost thousands of dollars when originally purchased were being sold at a fraction of their value, it seemed to me.
 The Japanese (perhaps because of their Shinto background, where objects have spirits) didn’t want to wear any one else’s clothes, no matter how immaculate, how fine, or how well preserved!
 I began collecting kimono and bolts of fabric in earnest over 10 years ago, both through trips to Japan (sending boxes home by mail almost daily), but also by wending my way from E-bay upstream into the Japanese language websites, and becoming conversant in the absurdly incomprehensible gobblydygook of auto-translation of Japanese idioms and weaving and dying terminology.
-Here is an example, which I hope you will find as amusing as I do:

 So, now, 10 years later, I have a collection of fine quality, hand picked kimono (full length) and haori (shorter jacket length) garments that number over a thousand.
 I confess to being offended when people tell me that I should go to shop at stores here in the USA where they get “bales” of kimono: The quality of the textiles in my collection is of the highest order, and represents an investment in an exhaustive evaluation and selection process for every one of them.
 I specialize in textiles that are casually elegant, lighthearted but can be worn by women of all ages, and that are stunning and flattering and defy categorization.